danielrosehill/My-LLM-Assistants/README.md

 ## Purpose Statement

-Contains an updated index of configuration text for large language model assistants and agents.
+This repository contains a periodically updated list of large language model assistants and agents that I have configured for my own personal use.

 This repository is updated from [my original LLM agents repo](https://github.com/danielrosehill/Custom-LLM-Agents/tree/main).

+## Structure

+An index of the configurations appears below, and the root for the finished configurations is in `/finished/by-category`.

+Some of these are deployed on Hugging Face Chat for anybody to use.

 ## Index